 2010 AIME I Problem 12

-Below is the professionally curated solution for Problem 12 of the 2010 AIME I, from LIVE by Po-Shen Loh.
+Attempt Problem 12 of the 2010 AIME I below, then check your answer against the professionally curated solution from LIVE by Po-Shen Loh.
 You can also try the full timed exam, view all 2010 AIME I solutions, or check the answer key.

 12.